 Frequently Asked Questions

 Our video and photography charges are a fraction of the cost that you will find at private agencies and firms.
-Most of our costs consist of material expenses: hardware and computer supplies, file output and storage software, equipment maintenance, and any other expense items.
+Most of our costs consist of material expenses: hardware and computer supplies, file output and storage software, equipment maintenance, and any other associated expenses.

-To discuss our billable rates, please click here to contact your marketing strategist.
+To discuss our billable rates, please contact us.

 - Fundraising and philanthropy

 Rest assured, if we can't accept your project by your deadline because of competing priorities or a fully committed schedule, we will assist you in finding an alternative way to produce your project.

 Media Relations staff can assist you with finding information for a story, finding a faculty member who can provide an expert opinion, arranging interviews with university administrators and finding possible story ideas and photo opportunities.
 The staff also sends out media advisories, press releases and news and feature articles to the media on a daily basis.
 During a campus emergency or crisis, Media Relations staff will also provide the media with updated information, official statements and names and contact information for appropriate university spokespersons.